Morriar/nit/lib/actors/README.docdown.md

 [[toc: actors]]

-This group introduces the `actors` module which contains the abstraction of a Nit Actor Model, based on Celluloid (https://github.com/celluloid/celluloid).
+This group introduces the [[actors::actors | text: `actors`]] module which contains the abstraction of a Nit Actor Model, based on Celluloid (https://github.com/celluloid/celluloid).

 Example from `actors::chameneosredux`: